St. Johns's Roman Catholic Church

 Digital photograph, November 2017

 ..What do you have to give up in order to feel alive?...

-Raritan is a journal of wide-ranging inquiry, edited by the cultural historian Jackson Lears.
+Welcome to Raritan—a journal of wide-ranging inquiry.
 In the tradition of independent magazines from the Spectator to Partisan Review, Raritan offers writers and readers the opportunity for sustained reflection and aesthetic pleasure, uncluttered by academic jargon.
 Founded in 1981 by the distinguished literary critic Richard Poirier, and supported by Rutgers University, Raritan aims to reach the common reader in everyone and to provide a particular experience of reading, one that nurtures an engaged and questioning approach to cultural texts of all sorts: literary, artistic, political, historical, sociological, even scientific.

-Our contributors include some of the most prominent thinkers of our time—David Bromwich, Adam Phillips, Dore Ashton, Marina Warner, Andrew J. Bacevich—as well as talented younger writers whose voices have just begun to be heard—Corey Robin, Carlo Rotella, Kate Northrop, Jennifer Pitts.
+Our contributors include some of the most prominent thinkers of our time—David Bromwich, Adam Phillips, Jacqueline Rose, Pankaj Mishra—as well as talented younger writers whose voices we have just begun to hear—Corey Robin, Elizabeth Samet, Timothy Parrish, Kate Northrop, Jennifer Burns.
 In fiction, poetry, and translations as well as reflective essays, Raritan shows that probing inquiry is perfectly compatible with personal style, and that intellectual life, at its best, is a form of serious play.
 We invite you to explore Raritan and, if you like what you see, to subscribe to our magazine.

 Editor in Chief